yainit/kernels/libre-3.18-gnu/Readme.md

 =====================================================

-Please see explanations and informations for the 3.18 kernel as of Linux Foundation.
+Please see explanations and informations for the 3.18 kernel as of Linux Foundation in the 3.18/  folder.

-For reasons of Licence for Publication, all made available patches by me are in this folder.
+Run the "deblob-3.18" bash-script to establish GNU License conformity or apply the provided patch below.